corewater95/labs/Lab02/Lab02.md

 For each, write the command used or answer the question posed.

-1.groupadd crew
+1.addgroup crew
-2.usermod -a- g sudo bob
+2.usermod -a- g sudo mu
 usermod -a -g sudo ubuntu
 3.chgrp cre DirA
-4.su bob
+4.su mu
 5.sudo mkdir mo.txt
 6.both users in the same group